John Daly (producer): Personal life

-John Daly was born in South East London, a part of London which was badly bombed and damaged in World War II.
+John Daly was born in South East London, a part of London which was badly bombed and damaged in World War II; his father was a dockworker.
 He attended St Joseph's Roman Catholic school in Camberwell.
+He served the Merchant Navy, then sold insurance before founding the Helmdale Film Corporation with David Henmings.
 Daly was father to Jenny, Michael, Jonathan, Julian, and Timothy.

 Career

 Music

 With David Hemmings, Daly formed Hemdale Film Corporation in 1967.
-Hemdale had many diverse entertainment business interests, and grew rapidly in the 1970s by managing bands such as Yes, Black Sabbath, as reported in Billboard Magazine, 2 September 1972, and many other well-known UK artists.
-The company also acquired the worldwide stage rights for Lionel Bart's musical Oliver!, along with producing Grease starring Richard Gere.
+Hemdale had many diverse entertainment business interests, and grew rapidly in the 1970s by managing bands such as Yes and Black Sabbath.
+The company also acquired the worldwide stage rights for Lionel Bart's musical Oliver!, along with producing Grease in 1973, starring Richard Gere.

 Film

 Hemdale began producing, financing and distributing its own full-length feature films, becoming a leading independent film company in Britain with films such as Melody, Tommy, The Triple Echo and Images by Robert Altman.

 Hemdale gave career starts to actors such as Keanu Reeves, Denzel Washington, and Julia Roberts.
 It also worked with directors including James Cameron (The Terminator); Oliver Stone (Salvador, Platoon); Mick Jackson (The Bodyguard); Martin Campbell (James Bond and The Legend of Zorro); Michael Apted (Coal Miner's Daughter); Robert Altman (Images); John Schlesinger (The Falcon and the Snowman), Ken Loach (Hidden Agenda); Harold Becker (The Boost); Gillian Armstrong (High Tide); Tim Hunter (River's Edge) and James Foley (At Close Range).
 Under Daly, Hemdale made over 100 films, grossing over $1.5 billion.

+In 2003, he wrote and directed Petersburg-Cannes Express (Экспресс Петербург-Канны).
 In 2004, Daly produced, co-wrote and directed The Aryan Couple, starring Oscar winner Martin Landau, which received numerous awards at international film festivals.
 Daly also directed The Box Collector for Corsan Productions.